 Before the office visit

+Now that offices are opening up again, it’s good to start preparing for office visits.
 An office visit is exactly what it sounds like it is: when the firm invites you into their office for the interview.
 When interviewees new in accounting hear “office visit”, they typically think, “Nice!
 I’ll get to walk around the office, see the place, see what they do, and they’ll tell me a little bit about the company.”
 However, this is not the case.
 Coming in for an office visit is all part of the interview process, all of which can last up to 24 hours.
-It’s important to understand how the dynamics of office visits work and to be ready to always put your best foot forward for the entirety that you’re there.
+Even though office visits might now look a little different in today’s world, it’s important to understand how the dynamics of office visits work and to be ready to always put your best foot forward for the entirety that you’re there.
 Otherwise, your resume could be pulled right out of the pile.

-If you’re from another city, or live far away from the office, the company will arrange a hotel room for you for the night before the office visit.
+If the interview is in person and you’re from another city, or live far away from the office, the company will arrange a hotel room for you for the night before the office visit.
 Many interviewees think that the official interview process doesn’t start until they’re sitting opposite their interviewer(s) and answering questions at the office.
 However, this is not the case.
 It’s important to make sure you treat every situation as part of the interview process.

 With that said, if you’re staying in a hotel room, make sure you’re treating it as a business trip.
-You may also come across other interviewees, but we recommend avoiding having an all-night event with them.
-Remember, they are your competition and you don’t want anything to jeopardize your chances.
+You may also come across other interviewees, but we recommend avoiding divulging too much information to them.
+Remember, they are your competition and you don’t want anything to jeopardize your interview process.

 Typically with office interviews, there is a social, or meet and greet, the night before you go into the office.
-Again, this is part of the interview.
-Don’t take this lightly and make sure you’re on your “A” game.
-Dress is usually more casual than a suit and tie, but make sure you reach out before to determine the setting, dress, location, and time the event begins.
+Again, this is part of the interview that used to happen prior to the pandemic and might slowly come back into the interview process.
+If you attend a pre-interview social, be sure to not take this lightly by ensuring you’re on your “A” game.
+Dress is usually more casual than a suit and tie, but make sure you reach out before determining the setting, dress, location, and time the event begins.
 Presenting yourself professionally both in attire and mannerism is important for all aspects of the interview process.

 The Day of the Office Visit

-The company will generally have you meet with manager level employees and above, usually a few partners.
+Again, depending on how the firm is handling interviews, either remotely or in the office, be prepared for at least three interviews.
+The firm will generally have you meet with manager-level employees and above, usually a few partners.
 The interviews can last 30 minutes to an hour.
-Some interviewers will drill you on the checklist of questions and take it very seriously.
+Some interviewers will drill you on a checklist of questions and take it very seriously.
 Others may sit back and just want to have a casual conversation for an hour.
 Either way, you need to be prepared.
-If you’ve brought a portfolio/resume and want to show it off to the interviewers, be ready to pivot and just have a conversation if a partner doesn’t seem interested.
 Try to get a sense of how it’s going during the interview.
 Watch the interviewers’ facial expressions and gestures.
 If you’re seeing negative signs, try to change the subject or bring up the enthusiasm and energy a little bit.

-The interview is not over at lunch.
+If you’re doing an office interview, most firms will provide some sort of lunch.
+Just remember, the interview is not over at lunch.
 While lunch is meant to be more relaxed, you’re still undergoing an evaluation process.
-The firm will usually send you out with the lower level staffers like Senior Associates, and Associates.
+The firm will usually have lower-level staffers like Senior Associates, and Associates have lunch with you.
 They will be the ones who will be observing whether or not you’re a good fit, and once that lunch is over, a decision will be made.

 So it’s important to keep your enthusiasm high, even if you’re exhausted.
 You need to still have several questions to ask: How long have you been with the company?
 Where are you from?
 Where did you go to school?
 For which clients do you work?
 In what industries do you specialize?
 You know, I was speaking with “X person” during my interview and he mentioned… what’s your experience with that?